MentalCollatz/odo-miner/README.md

 Stratum Pool Mining
 -------------------

 Full node is not required.

-Odocrypt Solo Pool at Testnet is up and running at <https://dgb256.online/odo/>.
+Odocrypt Solo Pool at Testnet is up and running at <https://dgb256.online/odo/>

+Odocrypt PPLNS Pool at Testnet is up and running at <https://odo.dgb256.online/>

-It will be switched to Mainnet after block 9,100,000.
+It will be switched to Mainnet after block 9,100,000

 * ``src/pool/solo/stratum_proxy.py`` included for stratum-based mining, it should be started instead of ``pool.py``
 * Digibyte address need to be specified at ``src/miner/config.tcl``
+* Usage ``python stratum_proxy.py host port``
-* Run ``python stratum_proxy.py odo.dgb256.online 8883``
+* Example for Solo Pool ``python stratum_proxy.py solo.dgb256.online 8883``

 Additional Files
 ----------------